All Health Conditions

 Respiratory

-A viral infection of the upper respiratory tract causing runny nose, sore throat, and congestion.
+A viral infection of the upper respiratory tract affecting the nose and throat.
+Causes runny nose, sneezing, sore throat, and mild cough.
+Usually resolves on its own within 7-10 days.

 Influenza (Flu)

-A contagious respiratory illness caused by influenza viruses.
+A highly contagious respiratory illness caused by influenza viruses.
+The 2025-2026 season features a severe H3N2 variant causing widespread illness.

 Allergies (Hay Fever)